 - A heart murmur is a whooshing sound that can be heard through a stethoscope

-What are the risk factors of Atrial Septal Defect in an infant?
+What are the Risk Factors of Atrial Septal Defect?

 The cause of atrial septal defects is not known, but some congenital heart defects appear to run in families and sometimes occur with other genetic problems, such as Down syndrome.
 If you have a heart defect or your has a child heart defect, a genetic counsellor can estimate the odds that future children will have one.
 Some conditions that you have during pregnancy can increase the risk of your baby having a heart defect, these are: